HeatherAnneShaw/xlib2/README.md

-# Xlib Binding
+# Xlib2 Binding

 [![GoDoc](https://godoc.org/github.com/vbsw/xlib?status.svg)](https://godoc.org/github.com/vbsw/xlib)

 ## About
-Xlib Binding is a binding of Xlib (version 11, release 6.7) for the programming language Go.
+Xlib2 is a binding of Xlib (version 11, release 6.7) for the programming language Go.
+This project has been forked from the incoomplete Xlib binding for Go due to a complete void of functionality needed to develop a window manager project I am also working on.

-Xlib Binding is published at <https://github.com/vbsw/xlib>.
+The original Xlib Binding is published at <https://github.com/vbsw/xlib>.

 ## Copyright
+Copyright 2023 Heather Anne Shaw (HeatherShaw821@gmail.com)
 Copyright 2016 Vitali Baumtrok (vbsw@mailbox.org)

-Xlib Binding is distributed under the terms of the Boost Software License, version 1.0.
+Xlib2 Binding is distributed under the terms of the Boost Software License, version 1.0.
 (See accompanying file LICENSE or copy at <http://www.boost.org/LICENSE_1_0.txt>)

-Xlib Binding is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Xlib2 Binding is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Boost Software License for more details.

 ## References